|Kim Gibson||Executive Director|

 She has received many nominations and awards for her work in regards to people with disabilities.
-The one that she is the most proud of is The 2014 National Council of Independent Living "Women’s Caucus Hall of Family Award" which she received because of the mentorship she has provided to other women in the world of disabilities.
+The one that she is the most proud of is The 2014 National Council of Independent Living "Women’s Caucus Hall of Fame Award" which she received because of the mentorship she has provided to other women in the world of disabilities.
 She serves on several boards and committees throughout the state, locally and regionally.
-She is the External Vice President on the APRIL board and serves on several subcommittees for NCIL.
+She is an APRIL board member, Southeastern Center Directors Association Vice Chair, board member of SILC of GA and serves on several subcommittees for NCIL.

 Kim can be reached at her extension listed above or her direct line 470-395-2276.

 Ken is the Assistant Director .
 He comes from a lifetime of self-advocacy and system advocacy.
 Ken has had diverse careers, including Recreational Therapist, Corporate Sales and Paratrooper.
 He also is an Army Veteran.
 He is a peer supporter in the disability community.
 He commits to his job and his advocacy by being involved in a wide range of peer led organizations, including the ADAPT, and Concerned Transit Riders for Equal Access (CTREA), and many others.
 He contributes a great amount of his success to his partner in crime, Jesse Yellow Dog.
 Ken is an all-around good guy…a humorist in his own mind.

 Ken can be reached at his extension listed above or his direct line 470-395-2277.